Tuesday, 22 October 2024

 Here the field was less hilly and more marshy but we all dutifully stood in a line as someone spoke instructions as to where the warbler was in the hedge.I was fairly near to where it was but just could not pick it out despite regular indications from other birders locating it moving in the trees and bushes.I just could not get onto it.

-No one got a decent photo and most of us just saw a flicker as it moved through the hedge.
+No one got a decent photo and most of us initially only saw a flicker as it moved through the hedge.
 Now it was looking to be heading back to return around the corner of the hedge.

 Various shouted confirmations of it being sighted verified this and eventually we were all back on the steep slope where we had started.There came convoluted directions from those who were on it. others with thermal imagers related where it was in the trees but I still had not seen it properly

-The crowd I would estimate as well in excess of a hundred and sadly not everyone felt able to observe birding etiquette and allowed their anxiety, panic, you name it, to get the better of them standing in front of others and being inconsiderate.
+The crowd I would estimate as well in excess of a hundred, some said three hundred and sadly not everyone felt able to observe birding etiquette and allowed their anxiety, panic, you name it, to get the better of them by standing in front of others and being inconsiderate.

 An eldery gentleman sat in front of me and I gently tapped him on the shoulder only to find it was the legendary Dennis Coutts, someone I am honoured to call a friend and who has seen more bird species than anyone else in his native Shetland.Dennis is now all of ninety but had still the energy and will to cross the fence and yomp across the field as good as the rest of us.